amirrouh/cardiovision/README.md

 - Making sure the docker image and containers are installed and running properly.
 This can be done either within the docker desktop app or via the command line.
 For examle, for a unix terminal (MAC, LINUX, Windows WSL2) the command "docker ps" should return the info including the "cv_container" name.

 # Using Cardiovision
+### Before running
+- Make sure the cv_container is running which can be seen in the output of the following command:
+> docker ps

+if not running, run the following command:
+> docker start cv_container
 ### Edit the configuration file properly:

 - output_directory: directory in which the results will be saved